Catalog 2022-2023

 Shamans & Spirits

 What does the idea of the shaman tell us about indigenous peoples, their religious identities, and their cultural practices?
 Who or what are spirits, and how do they function amidst ordinary life and in times of crisis, illness, and healing?
 And how do people who "shamanize" understand and represent themselves in the present context?
-In addressing these questions, this course examines various ways in which anthopologists, historians of religion and others - including native people themselves - have attempted to articulate and interpret the dimensions of global indigenous culture deemed "shamanic."
+In addressing these questions, this course examines various ways in which anthropologists, historians of religion and others - including native people themselves - have attempted to articulate and interpret the dimensions of global indigenous culture deemed "shamanic."
 In the process, the course considers contemporary perspectives on the value and problems associated with comparative studies, ethnographic representation, and intercultural communication; examines ethical and philosophical issues in light of cross-cultural (mis)understandings of healing modalities; and discusses contemporary shamanism as an aspect of popular culture.

 Values, Beliefs and Ethics VA